dgaydukov/cert-aws/files/sa.md

 * create & monitor tasks

 ###### ELB
-ELB (Elastic Load Balancing) - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2), so it basically distribute your traffic between different ec2 instances.
+ELB (Elastic Load Balancing) - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2), so it basically distribute your traffic between different ec2 instances and holds 2 connections:
-ELB holds 2 connections
 * from client to elb
 * from elb to ec2
+There are 2 types of elb:
+* internal (having only private IP)
-Listener - is a protocol + port for which you got incoming requests.
+* external (facing internet, having both public & private IP) Listener - is a protocol + port for which you got incoming requests.
 There are 3 types of elb:
-* Application LB - if you need to balance http/https.
+* Application (osi level 7) - if you need to balance http/https.
 Also supports websocket & secure websocket
-* Network LB - if you need to balance TCP/UDP
+* Network (ose level 4) - if you need to balance TCP/UDP
-* Classic LB - if you need to balance classic (without VPC) EC2 instance ALB+NLB - you register target in targets group and route traffic to target groups.
+* Classic - if you need to balance classic (without VPC) EC2 instance ALB+NLB - you register target in targets group and route traffic to target groups.
 CLB - you register instances within LB.
 If you enable AZ for ELB, it creates lb node in AZ, after this traffic goes to this node.
 The best practice to have 1 node in each AZ.
 If you have not equal number of EC2 in different AZ (let's say 2 in az1, and 8 in az2) then you should enable cross-zone balancing.
-In this case each lb will route it's 50% into 10 instances, so each instances will get 10% of traffic.
+In this case each elb will route all traffic into 10 instances, so each instances will get 10% of traffic.
 But if you disable cross-zone balancing, then 50% in first zone would be divided between 2 instances (so each got 25%) and 50% from az2 would be divided in 8 instances (so each got 8.25% traffic).
 With ALB cross-zone balancing enabled by default.
 Connection draining - makes sure that any back-end instances you have deregistered will complete requests in progress before the deregistration process starts
-LB can be
-* internal (having only private IP)
-* external (facing internet, having both public & private IP) CLB has stick session - you can bind user's session to specific ec2 and every time this user hit CLB he goes to the same ec2.
+ELB (except NLB) has sticky session - you can bind user's session to specific ec2 and every time this user hit elb he goes to the same ec2.
+To use this send `AWSELB` cookie and elb remember to which ec2 instance to route request.
-It can also be enabled for ALB (for target group not for single ec2).
-Not available for NLB.
-XFF (X-Forward-For) - header of original IP address of user (cause your ec2 would see IP of load balancer) Health Check - you can monitor health of ec2 and always redirect user to healthy ec2 (ELB doesn't kill unhealthy ec2) There are 3 types of health checks
+XFF (X-Forward-For) - header of original IP address of user (cause your ec2 would see IP of LB).
+Health Check - you can monitor health of ec2 and always redirect user to healthy ec2 (ELB doesn't kill unhealthy ec2).
+There are 3 types of health checks:
 * EC2 health check - watches for instance availability from hypervisor/networking point of view.
 For example, in case of a hardware problem, the check will fail.
 Also, if an instance was misconfigured and doesn't respond to network requests, it will be marked as faulty.
-* ELB health check verifies that a specified TCP port on an instance is accepting connections OR a specified web page returns 2xx code.
+* ELB health check - verifies that a specified TCP port on an instance is accepting connections OR a specified web page returns 2xx code.
 Thus ELB health checks are a little bit smarter and verify that actual app works instead of verifying that just an instance works.
-* Custom health check.
-If your application can't be checked by simple HTTP request and requires advanced test logic, you can implement a custom check in your code and set instance health though API
+* Custom health check - If your application can't be checked by simple HTTP request and requires advanced test logic, you can implement a custom check in your code and set instance health though API
 ALB Request Routing - you can redirect user to different ec2 based on request attributes (subdomains, headers, url params..)
 Listener Rule - can forward request but not change.
-So if you have a rule `/api => EC2_1, /internal => EC2_2` That means EC2_1 should have url `/api` and EC2_2 should have url `/internal`.
+So if you have a rule `/api => EC2_1, /internal => EC2_2`.
+That means EC2_1 should have url `/api` and EC2_2 should have url `/internal`.
 Since we can modify rules, you can use elb to hide some api endpoints.
 For example you can create 2 rules like:
 * rule-1 - forward /api requests to /api endpoint in your app
 * default rule - always return 403
 So with this only `/api` endpoint would be available.
 All other endpoints would return 403.
-Useful features:
-* cross-zone for equal load distribution across all instances, no matter in which AZ they are.
-* Sticky Sessions - when you send `AWSELB` cookie and elb remember to which ec2 instance to route request Health check can be:
-* ping
-* connection attempt
-* page that is checked periodically
 Access logs - contains clientIP/latency/request path/response - can be collected by CloudWatch and analyzed later.
 If you have problems with ELB you have to analyze access logs, cause vpc flow logs don't provide desired info (like request path or server response).
 You can use elb with ec2 from private subnet.
 For this you should have public subnet within same AZ as private subnet and NAT.
 In this case you ec2 would be completely hidden behind elb.
 TLS Listener - used by nlb for secure connection.
 To use it you must:
 * deploy 1 server certificate (from ACM) - terminate the front-end connection and decrypt requests from clients, before sending decrypted data to TG
 * select security policy (TLS negotiation configuration) - combination of protocols and ciphers.
 Negotiate TLS connections between a client and nlb.
 Custom policies not supported.
 Protocol - establish secure connection between nlb and client.
 Cipher - encryption algorithm.
 NLB doesn't support TLS renegotiation.
+NLB doesn't support RSA cert larger than 2048bit
 Security policy doesn't depend on protocol.
 You can have 10 TLS listeners with different protocols, but 1 security policy with default settings.
 Smart certificate selection - nlb support multiple certificates per tls connection:
 * when you create nlb from console you can specify only default certificate
 * after you can go to `listeners=>View/edit certificates=>add certificate` to add other certificates
-* if hostname match single cert - use this cert, otherwise - use best cert client can support NLB doesn't support RSA cert larger than 2048bit
+* if hostname match single cert - use this cert, otherwise - use best cert client can support

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
 IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).
 You can also use CloudWatch to create alarms (for example you get 5 errors, and you want to notify developer).
 Alarms are integrated with SNS (so you can send email, put message to SQS and so on).
 Many aws resources (EC2, RDS, and so on) automatically send metrics to CloudWatch.
 You can also send your custom metrics.
 Metrics can't be deleted, but expire automatically.
 By default ec2 monitoring interval is 5min, but you can enable detailed monitoring (second step when you create ec2) and data would be flow every 1 min.
 In ec2 you can create alarm too (when cpu goes above 80% - stop instance).
-If you want to track ec2 memory/cpu usage you have to install cloudwatch agent into ec2.
+If you want to track ec2 memory/cpu usage you have to install CloudWatch agent into ec2.

 ###### KMS
 Key Management Service - a service for generating/storing/auditing keys.
 If you have a lot of encryption it's better to use central key management service.
 You start working with KMS by creating CMK (customer master keys), or if you are using encryption from other aws resource, it would create CMK automatically for you.
 You can import only symmetric keys.
-You can't export CMK symmetric key or asymmetric private key.
+But you can't export symmetric/asymmetric private key.
 KMS keys are region specific (you can't transfer them into another region), so if you create key in one region you can't get it by accessing endpoint for another region.
 CMK Rotation - automatic (once per year) change of underlying backing key without change logical resource.
 Yet previous backing key is stored perpetually until you delete cmk, so all data encrypted with previous key can easily be decrypted.
 But for all new encryption new key is used.
 Data Key (limited to a region) - generated by CMK and used to encrypt data larger than 4KB (CMK can encrypt only less than 4KB) and be used outside KMS.
-Envelope encryption - you encrypt data with data key, then encrypt data key with master key (stored securely by kms) Access to key is a combination of key policy (resource policy) + iam policy.
+Envelope encryption - you encrypt data with data key, then encrypt data key with master key (stored securely by kms).
+Access to key is a combination of key policy (resource policy) + iam policy.
 Any explicit deny always overwrite allow.
 Compare to other resources to add access to kms you must add key policy (with or without iam policy).
 As other resource policy, key policy include `Principal` - who is using policy statement, and `Resource` - which is always `*` - which means this CMK.
 When you create CMK from:
 * cli - if you don't provide any custom policy, default is created which gives full access to root user.
 * console - you can choose users/roles from current account or any root user from other aws account which would have full access.
 Also root user is given full access.
 It's best practice to give root user full access.
 Cause if you give some user full access, then delete this user, you can't use cmk.
 You must contact aws support.